-- At least three years of recovery or a drug free lifestyle as of the date of the application.
+- Must have at least three (3) years of recovery or a drug free lifestyle as of the date of application.

-- Ability to work with people of diverse cultural, educational, social, and economic backgrounds.
+- Must be able to work with people of diverse cultural, educational, social, and economic backgrounds.

-- Demonstrate knowledge and skill in computer operations.
+- Demonstrated knowledge and skill in computer operations.

-- Pass a criminal background check to work with children and adolescents.
+- Ability to pass criminal background check to work with children and adolescents.

 - PREFERRED QUALIFICATIONS: